OpenMPDK/dss-ansible/README.md

 ##### Ansible User

-All hosts should have an `ansible_user` var defined, unless the user running the Ansible Playbooks on the Ansible Host is also the same username on your TESS hosts.
+All hosts should have an `ansible_user` var defined, unless the user running the Ansible Playbooks on the Ansible Host is also the same username on your DSS hosts.
 If all hosts in your inventory use the same username, you can achieve this by specifying a group var in your inventory:

     [all:vars]